AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-custom-forms-large-field-causes-crash.md

 ---
-title: "Custom forms: Cannot edit fields on field list page"
+title: 'Custom forms: Cannot edit fields on field list page'
-description: "When a user attempts to adit a large field on the field list page, the page crashes with an error.
-A workaround is available."
+description: When a user attempts to adit a large field on the field list page, the page crashes with an error.
+A workaround is available.
 hidefromtoc: yes
 feature: Custom Forms
+exl-id: 40c19c34-c8bb-4fa2-b7c3-ef617361c7be
 ---
 # Custom forms: Cannot edit fields on field list page

 >[!NOTE]